engineyard/kubernetes-workshop/01-pods-deployments-services.md

     K8SAPP_SERVICE_HOST=10.254.221.20
     K8SAPP_PORT_80_TCP_ADDR=10.254.221.20

+## Ingress

-But we're still not exposed outside the cluster!
+We're still not exposed outside the cluster!
+Let's fix that.

-We need an ELB.
-We could provision a new one:
+We could use an ELB.
+We can provision one like so:

     k expose deployment k8sapp --type=LoadBalancer --name=k8sappelb --port=80 --target-port=5000

-Or we can use the nginx-ingress (which already has an ELB attached, and a useful CNAME)
+Or we can use the nginx-ingress, which already has an ELB attached, and will allow us to share that ELB across multiple apps.

-    k get services/nginx-ingress -n kube-system
+    k get services/nginx-ingress -n kube-system -o wide

-    NAME            CLUSTER-IP       EXTERNAL-IP        PORT(S)        AGE
+    NAME            CLUSTER-IP      EXTERNAL-IP                                                              PORT(S)        AGE       SELECTOR
-    nginx-ingress   10.254.146.199   a33df536524bd...
-80:31060/TCP   12h
+    nginx-ingress   10.254.178.91   a192b4016291211e78cd7023e9bf8dfa-111615484.us-east-1.elb.amazonaws.com   80:31659/TCP   4h        app=nginx-ingress

 (FYI `get services --all-namespaces` to explore things in other namespaces)

+That ELB that's already setup, also has a useful CNAME (thanks Engine Yard).

+    nslookup *.${ENV_NAME}.my.ey.io

+    ...
+    *.bukeybasha2.my.ey.io	canonical name = a192b4016291211e78cd7023e9bf8dfa-111615484.us-east-1.elb.amazonaws.com.
+    Name:	a192b4016291211e78cd7023e9bf8dfa-111615484.us-east-1.elb.amazonaws.com
+    Address: 34.197.151.80
+    ...

-Now let's create an ingress:
+So let's create an ingress (beware of):

     echo "apiVersion: extensions/v1beta1
     kind: Ingress